 If you have become hungry now, you can have a look at the market place „To the real Schildbürger„.
 There you can find typical German dishes, vegetarian (not vegan) on request, if „material for it is available“.
 The opening hours are a little bit weather-dependent, because opening is only worthwhile if there are enough tourists.

-The second, more stylish option is the Indian-Italian „Toscanella„.
+The second, more stylish option is the Indian-Italian „La Cabane„ (former Toscanella Restaurant).
 From the market over the Kirchberg and then a few more steps to the left into Wurzener Straße.
 This is open on weekends from 11am -2pm and from 5pm-8pm, Tuesday to Friday only during evening opening hours (Monday is closed).
 In the colder season the two guest rooms are stylishly heated with fireplace stoves.
 The walls are mostly unplastered natural stone walls, partly with exposed beams.

-There is mainly pizza, pasta and a selection of Indian dishes.
+In the La Cabane there is mainly pizza, pasta and a selection of Indian dishes.
 Mostly chicken dishes, but some vegetarian options (possibly even vegan) are also available.
+In the summer season you can also sit in the backyard.

 During the summer season (May to August), a snack in the beach bar „Hai five“ at the seaside resort Schildau would be an alternative.